HMS-Core/hms-iap-clientdemo-android-studio/README.md

 ## Introduction

-Huawei In-App Purchases provides 3 types of product: consumable, non-consumable and auto-renewable subscription.
+HUAWEI In-App Purchases provides 3 types of product: consumable, non-consumable and auto-renewable subscription.

 * Consumable : Consumables are product that can be consumed once.
 When consumed, it's